 I soon became a regular at La Vita è Bella and returned most afternoons to rendezvous with my waitress friend.
 Unfortunately, our conversations were rather brief and in the best of British pub traditions, were mostly limited to superficial comments about the weather.
 Our discussions did not progress past that point.
 In fact, in all of my visits, I never once asked her name.
 All I knew was the rather enigmatic PATOU3 that was used to identify the name of my server on the receipt.
 This was fine with me, as I thought that this added an air of mystery to our relationship.
 Well, relationship is a bit too strong of a word.
 After all we only saw each other a few times a week and always at the same café and always in a professional server-customer capacity.
 Dante had his Beatrice and I had my PATOU3.
 But instead of representing ideal love, she was my ideal barkeep, always there with a friendly smile, a kind word and ready to hear about my troubles.
 If only I could speak French!

 I really wanted to confide in her about my day’s activities, but all my limited French could muster was “Il fait très beau aujourd’huit” and the occasional “Comment allez-vous?”
 After a while, I began recognizing other regulars at the café and I started to feel like part of the group.
-My visits here in the afternoon were my connection to the local community and in the end actual conversation was not just unimportant, but unnecessary.
+My visits here in the afternoon were my connection to the neighborhood and in the end actual conversation was not just unimportant, but unnecessary.
 My mere presence gave me a sense of belonging.
 I looked forward to our meetings and she in turn seemed glad to see me.
 And for a lonely traveler from the States, that was enough.

 One afternoon, a few weeks later, I decided to visit La Vita è Bella at noon for some lunch, instead of my usual afternoon glass of wine.
 Upon seeing me, PATOU3 asked with a wink, “Je n’avais aucune idée que c’était si tard.”
 On the surface, saying “that she had no idea that it was so late” might seem like just a casual comment of no real importance, but I found her response rather significant.
 It not only showed that she had a keen sense of humor, but the fact that she was now making witty comebacks to me in French indicated that I wasn’t just another English-speaking tourist passing through the South of France, but I was now accepted as a regular.
 I had finally found my local!